rabbitmq/rabbitmq-website/site/streams.md

 This page covers the concepts of streams, their usage, and their administration and maintenance operations.
-Please visit the [Stream plugin](./stream.html) page to learn more about the usage of streams with the binary RabbitMQ Stream protocol.
+Please visit the [Stream plugin](./stream.html) page to learn more about the usage of streams with the binary RabbitMQ Stream protocol and the page [Stream core vs Stream plugin](./stream_core_vs_plugin.html) for the feature matrix.

 ### <a id="use-cases" class="anchor" href="#use-cases">Use Cases</a>